Growth in groups: ideas and perspectives: Cultural background

-\item {\em Mixing times and diameters.} Let $A$ be a set of generators of a finite group $G$.
+Let $A$ be a set of generators of a finite group $G$.
 Recall that the {\em diameter} of $G$ with respect to $A$ is defined to be the least $k$ such that every element $g$ of $G$ can be written as $g = x_1 x_2 \dotsc x_r$ for some $x_i\in A$, $r\leq k$; this is the same as the graph-theoretical diameter of the Cayley graph $\Gamma(G,A)$.
-Babai's conjecture \cite[p.~176]{BS88} posits that, if $G$ is simple and non-abelian, the diameter of $G$ with respect to any set $A$ of generators is small, that is to say, $(\log |G|)^{O(1)}$.
+As we said before, Babai's conjecture \cite[p.~176]{BS88} posits that, if $G$ is simple and non-abelian, the diameter of $G$ with respect to any set $A$ of generators is small, that is to say, $(\log |G|)^{O(1)}$.
 (Note that the bound does not depend on $A$.)
 For the alternating group $G=\Alt(n)$, this was a folklore conjecture; work towards it includes \cite{BS88}, \cite{MR1022771} and \cite{BBS04}.

-As we were saying, the {\em mixing time} is the least $k$ such that, when $x_1,\dotsc, x_k$ are taken uniformly and at random within $A$, the distribution of the product $x_1 \dotsb x_k$ (or, if you prefer, the outcome of a random walk of length $k$ on the Cayley graph $\Gamma(G,A)$) is close to uniform in $G$.
+The {\em mixing time} is the least $k$ such that, when $x_1,\dotsc, x_k$ are taken uniformly and at random within $A$, the distribution of the product $x_1 \dotsb x_k$ (or, if you prefer, the outcome of a random walk of length $k$ on the Cayley graph $\Gamma(G,A)$) is close to uniform in $G$.
 We speak of {\em $\ell_2$ mixing time}, {\em $\ell_\infty$ mixing time}, etc., depending on the norm used to define ``close to''.
-Here most work has focused on permutation groups, with a strong probabilistic flavor: see \cite{BBS04}, \cite{BH}, \cite{MR1208801}, \cite{MR626813}, \cite{MR1245303} as well as \cite{MR2466937} and references therein.
+Here most work has focused on permutation groups, with a strong probabilistic flavor: see \cite{BBS04}, \cite{BH}, \cite{MR1208801}, \cite{MR626813}, \cite{MR1245303} as well as the recent, rather thorough source \cite{MR2466937}, which contains plenty of references.